Before I start sharing my thoughts on today’s topic, let me ask you a couple of things:

 - Design issues are not detected on time and resolved right away

 - The documents which the project team is working with, are not updated or out of date.

-- You don’t have the control or the overall idea on what your project team is doing.
+- You don’t have the control or the overall idea of what your project team is doing.
 Also, you can’t realize your requests for true and accurate information when you need it.

-- Fieldwork results with huge amount of paper work and you can’t tie end to end.
+- Fieldwork results in a huge amount of paperwork and you can’t tie end to end.

-- You don’t have viable milestone setting process and usually the milestones are missed.
+- You don’t have a viable milestone setting process and usually, the milestones are missed.

-- Usually you are pressured to add additional project costs – which results with going over the budget.
+- Usually, you are pressured to add additional project costs – which results in going over the budget.

 - Often, your projects are like roller coasters.
 Filled with conflicts and errors, rather than smooth workflow and delivering of the desired results for the customer.

 What did you learn?
 Was this list helpful?
 If you answered yes to more than one, then you seriously need to think about deploying construction management software in your organization.
 Now, if you are having one and you are still having issues, then…either you have the wrong one or your people are not using it properly.